chutsu/chutsu.github.com/blog/121228-Godelization.md

     p_{1}^{x_1} p_{2}^{x_2} p_{3}^{x_3} \dots p_{n}^{x_n}
 $$

 Granted the number will tend to be huge in size but who cares?
-Given a Gödel number, we can reconstruct the original string by taking the prime factorization of the Gödel number.
-It is also worthy to mention Gödelization adds another simplification to studying the nature of computation.
+Given a Godel number, we can reconstruct the original string by taking the prime factorization of the Godel number.
+It is also worthy to mention Godelization adds another simplification to studying the nature of computation.
 Instead of worrying about programs with multliple input and output sequences we can now ignore most of the details and just concentrate on the functions that take a